grannybter/Collect-Email-Template/README.md

 ## Create a New Supabase Project

-Create a new supabase project and then run this in a new SQL query:
+After you have cloned the project, create a new supabase project and then run this in a new SQL query:

 ```
 CREATE TABLE emails (